 9) Park the disabled truck in authorized areas only.
-Fully lower the forks to the floor, put the forward-reverse lever in the NEUTRAL position and turn the staring switch to the OFF position.
-Engage the parking brake.
+Fully lower the forks to the floor, put the gear selector lever in the NEUTRAL position and turn the starting switch to the OFF position.
+Apply the parking brake.
 Remove the start switch and, when necessary, block the wheels to prevent the truck from rolling.